Violence Returns To Hong Kong As Police Fire Tear Gas And Protesters Fight Back

 Anti-Government Protesters In Hong Kong Join Hands, Form Human Chains Across The City

-On Saturday, Hong Kong's chief executive Carrie Lam expressed a desire to open a dialogue on Facebook.
+On Saturday, Hong Kong Chief Executive Carrie Lam expressed a desire to open a dialogue on Facebook.

 "I don't expect that dialogue will be able to easily untangle this knot, stop the demonstrations or provide a solution to the problem," Lam wrote.
 "But continuing to fight is not a way out."